 When we first came to Lake Havasu City, we stayed at the Holiday Inn on London Bridge Road.
 It’s now the Hampton Inn.
 On one occasion, we spent a few days at the Ramada Inn.
-That place is no longer there, with the building torn down, except for a front office.
+That first Ramada is no longer there; the building was torn down, except for the front office.
 The Mohave County Senior Center is now located in the hotel’s former location.

 An old Ramada Inn postcard mailed from the Lake Havasu City post office on September 18, 1972, was courtesy of the Ramada.
 A couple staying there, named Truman and Barb, mailed the card to Mr. & Mrs. M.J.
 Dodd in Litchfield, Connecticut.
 A short message says: